 An Active Directory Schema is a description of all directory objects and attributes of the Windows domain.
 The AD schema reflects the basic structure of the catalog and is critical for its proper functioning.
 Typically, the AD schema is extended/upgraded for several reasons, the most common of which in many organizations is the implementation of an application that requires an extension of the schema (Exchange, Lync, SCCM) or when you add a new domain controller with a new version of Windows Server.

 New versions of Microsoft OS contain new objects and attributes, so for their normal functioning as domain controllers, the administrator of the domain needs to update the Active Directory Schema.
-In this example, we will show you how to upgrade the AD schema version from Windows Server 2012 to Windows Server 2016.
+In this example, we will show you how to update AD schema version from Windows Server 2012 to Windows Server 2016.

 To find out the current version of the Active Directory Schema, you can use the DSQuery utility: